 Stage 1 - If an applicant is not satisfied with the feedback on their application and wishes to appeal the decision, they can do so by contacting the admissions office by email in the first instance.
 An administrative review of the decision will be conducted and if an error has been made then the decision will be corrected straight away.

-Stage 2 – If there has been no administrative error and the appeal is concerning the judgment of the decision, then the decision will be reconsidered by the academic admissions tutor and the Head of Admissions and Recruitment.
+Stage 2 – If there has been no administrative error and the appeal is concerning the judgment of the decision, then the decision will be reconsidered by the academic admissions tutor and the Head of Admissions.

 A decision will be communicated within 14 days of receipt of the appeal.

 Complaints about any aspect of our admissions policy or service should firstly be raised with the member of staff responsible.
 If the complaint cannot be resolved, then applicants may submit a formal complaint either by using our complaints form or by emailing firstname.lastname@example.org.
 All complaints will be answered within 20 working days.
 The University’s Complaints Procedure can be found within the Quality pages of the website.